ysbaddaden/earl/README.md

 #### Registry

 The `Earl::Registry(A, M)` module will extend an agent to `#register` and `#unregister` agents of type `A` that can receive messages of type `M`.
-The `A` agents to register are expected to be capable to receive messages of type `M`, that is to include `Earl::Mailbox(M)`.
-When running the agent can broadcast a message to all registered agents.
-It may also ask all registered agents to stop.
+The agents to register must be capable to receive messages of type `M` —i.e. include `Earl::Mailbox(M)` or `Earl::Artist(M)`).
+When running, the agent can broadcast a message to all registered agents.
+It can also ask registered agents to stop.

-For example we may declare a `Consumer` agent that will receive a count and print it, until it's asked to stop:
+For example, we can declare a `Consumer` agent that receives a count and prints it, until it's asked to stop:

 ```crystal
 class Consumer